Frequently Asked Questions

 A multi-step review and ranking process is used.

-First, we review all applications to ensure all entry criteria are met.
+First, we review all applications to ensure all entry eligibility criteria are met.

 Third, applicants are invited for an interview.
-For the 2025-26 APPIC cycle, interviews will be completed January, 2025.
+For the 2026-27 APPIC cycle, interviews will be completed January, 2026.
 Details are outlined in the brochure.
 Additional information about the interview process is located below.
 Standardized interviews are conducted by a panel and assigned a score.
 Applicants are then rank-ordered based on the score of their written application + the score of their interview and a final ranking list is developed and submitted to APPIC.
-Care is taken to ensure no conflicts of interest exist between assigned raters and applicants.
+Care is taken to ensure no conflicts of interest exist between assigned raters/interviewers and applicants.

 How many practicum hours are required at the time of application?

-As per CPA standards, the minimum hour requirement is 600 hours, which must include 300 direct and 150 supervision hours.
+The minimum hour requirement is 600 hours, which must include 300 hours of direct contact and 150 hoursof supervision.

 How does the interview process work?

-As per the process noted above, if you are selected for an interview, you will be contacted by the residency program coordinator on December 6, 2024.
-Interviews scheduled for January 2025 will be conducted virtually by a panel consisting of two faculty members.
+As per the process noted above, if you are selected for an interview, you will be contacted by the residency program coordinator on December 5, 2025.
+Interviews scheduled for January 2026 will be conducted virtually by a panel consisting of two faculty members.
 We make every effort for applicants to be interviewed by training faculty who represent tracks and rotations of interest.
-The interview day for January 2025 also includes a virtual orientation session provided by the director and/or assistant director of training, and a virtual meeting with current residents.
+The interview day for January 2026 also includes a virtual orientation session provided by the director and/or assistant director of training, and a virtual meeting with current residents.
+Applicants are also invited to attend optional virtual “open house” hosted by primary track supervisors to learn more about their clinical programs and ask questions.
 There are also opportunities to speak to other training faculty outside of the interview process.

 How many supervision hours will I get?

 At a minimum, residents receive four hours of supervision per week from registered clinical psychologists.
 Individual supervision includes face-to-face supervision, and on some rotations, may be complemented with group supervision.
 Supervision occurs each week in both primary and secondary rotations.
-Supervision also includes administrative (0.5 hours per week) and group supervision (one hour per week) with the director of training, assistant director or another faculty member.
+In accordance with CPA accreditation standards, up to 25% of residency supervision may be asynchronous.

 How are rotations decided?